 Jake hugs me once I’m dressed, giving me a passionate kiss.
 I warm up instantly.
 We sit in the Wreck watching the sun go down over the sparkling water.
 I don’t miss Jack one bit.
 Jace tells me he’s hanging out with Ann again.
 I’m safe while the Church plots the betrothal of their young prince.
 I love drama enough not to care.

 I’m famished.
-Jake knows just the place in Santa Monica.
-I’m moaning from need of pizza or burgers during the long drive from Zuma.
+Jake knows a place in Santa Monica.
+I am moaning from need of pizza or burgers during the long drive from Zuma.
 We finally pull into a parking lot just off PCH.
-The sign said Tex Mex restaurant.
+The sign says Tex Mex restaurant.